-With this said, once the swarm has any money to speak of, a sizeable chunk of it should be devoted to supporting individual activists' initiatives where they reclaim expenses after the fact.
+With this said, once the swarm has any money to speak of, a sizeable chunk of it should be devoted to supporting individual activists' initiatives where they can reclaim expenses.
 The swarm lives and dies with the creativity and initiatives of its activists.